Pacific Highway (Australia): 1990s

+2000s and beyond

 Pacific Highway was signed National Route 1 across its entire length in 1955.
 With the conversion to the newer alphanumeric system in 2013, this was replaced with route M1 for sections classified as a motorway, and route A1 for sections classified as a highway (except between Hexham and Wahroonga, where it is designated route A43 through most of the Central Coast between Hexham and Doyalson, and route B83 between Kariong and Wahroonga).

 1996 upgrade masterplan

-Four lane dual carriageway standard upgrade
+Four lane dual carriageway standard

 The highway was heavily used by interstate traffic and its upgrade was beyond the resources of the New South Wales government alone.
 The NSW and federal governments argued for years about how the responsibility for funding the highway's upgrade should be divided between themselves, only coming up with a mutually acceptable upgrade package just after the 1996/97 financial year.

 As part of a joint New South Wales and federal funding arrangement and upgrade masterplan, single carriageway sections from Tweed Heads to Hexham were progressively converted to freeway or dual carriageway standards commencing in 1996.
 At the time, the plan targeted to have Pacific Highway upgraded to dual carriageway by 2016.
 The strategy divided the remaining sections into three levels of priority: